Internationalization: Leontief paradox (Wassily Leontief, 1954)

-Leontief's paradox in economics is that the country with the world's highest capital-per worker has a lower capital:labour ratio in exports than in imports.
+Wassily Leontief's paradox in economics is that the country with the world's highest capital-per worker has a lower capital:labour ratio in exports than in imports.

 This econometric find was the result of Professor Wassily W. Leontief's attempt to test the Heckscher-Ohlin theory empirically.
 In 1954, Leontief found that the U.S. (the most capital-abundant country in the world by any criteria) exported labor-intensive commodities and imported capital-intensive commodities, in contradiction with Heckscher-Ohlin theory.

 Linder hypothesis (Staffan Burenstam Linder, 1961)

 The Linder hypothesis (demand-structure hypothesis) is a conjecture in economics about international trade patterns.
 The hypothesis is that the more similar are the demand structures of countries the more they will trade with one another.
 Further, international trade will still occur between two countries having identical preferences and factor endowments (relying on specialization to create a comparative advantage in the production of differentiated goods between the two nations).